 The token library provides means to intercept the input and deal with it at the Lua level.
 The library provides a basic scanner infrastructure that can be used to write macros that accept a wide range of arguments.
 This interface is on purpose kept general and as performance is quite ok.
 One can build additional parsers without too much overhead.
-It's up to macro package writers to see how they can benefit from this as the main principle behind LuaT{EX} is to provide a minimal set of tools and no solutions.
-The functions provided in the token namespace are given in the next table:
+It's up to macro package writers to see how they can benefit from this as the main principle behind LuaTEX is to provide a minimal set of tools and no solutions.
+The scanner functions are probably the most intriguing.

-FUNCTION ARGUMENT RESULT is_token token checks if the given argument is a token get_next returns the next token in the input scan_keyword string returns true if the given keyword is gobbled scan_int returns an integer scan_real returns a number from e.g. 1, 1.1, .1 with optional collapsed signs scan_float returns a number from e.g. 1, 1.1, .1, 1.1E10, , .1e-10 with optional collapsed signs scan_dimen infinity, mu-units returns a number representing a dimension and or two num- bers being the filler and order scan_glue mu-units returns a glue spec node scan_toks definer, expand returns a table of tokens tokens scan_code bitset returns a character if its category is in the given bitset (representing catcodes) scan_string returns a string given between $\{\}$, as \macro or as sequence of characters with catcode 11 or 12 scan_word returns a sequence of characters with catcode 11 or 12 as string scan_csname returns foo after scanning \foo set_macro see below assign a macro create returns a userdata token object of the given control sequence name (or character); this interface can change
+FUNCTION ARGUMENT RESULT scan_keyword string returns true if the given keyword is gobbled; as with the regular $T{E\!X}$ keyword scanner this is case insensitive (and ascii based) scan_keywordcs string returns true if the given keyword is gobbled; this variant is case sensitive and also suitable for utf8 scan_int returns an integer scan_real returns a number from e.g. 1, 1.1, .1 with optional collapsed signs

+scan_float returns a number from e.g. 1, 1.1, .1, 1.1E10, , .1e-10

+with optional collapsed signs

+scan_dimen infinity, mu-units returns a number representing a dimension and or two

+numbers being the filler and order

+scan_glue mu-units returns a glue spec node

+scan_toks definer, expand returns a table of tokens tokens

+scan_code bitset returns a character if its category is in the given bitset

+(representing catcodes)

+scan_string returns a string given between {}, as \macro or as se-

+quence of characters with catcode 11 or 12

+scan_argument this one is simular to scanstring but also accepts a $\c$ s

+(which then get expanded)

+scan_word returns a sequence of characters with catcode $11$ or $12$ as

+string

+scan_csname returns foo after scanning \foo

 The scanners can be considered stable apart from the one scanning for a token.
-The scan_code function takes an optional number, the keyword function a normal Lua string.
+The scan\code function takes an optional number, the keyword function a normal Lua string.
 The infinity boolean signals that we also permit fill as dimension and the mu-units flags the scanner that we expect math units.
 When scanning tokens we can indicate that we are defining a macro, in which case the result will also provide information about what arguments are expected and in the result this is separated from the meaning by a separator token.
 The expand flag determines if the list will be expanded.